SALE

 The marginal cost formula

-To calculate the marginal cost, divide the change in cost by the change in quantity or the number of additional units.
-The formula is as follows:
+To calculate your business’s marginal cost, divide your change in cost by your change in quantity (or the number of additional units you produce).

 Marginal cost formula: Marginal cost equals change in cost divided by change in quantity